 Saba Defendants claimed that, under Corwin v.
 KKR Financial Holdings LLC, when a "transaction not subject to the entire fairness standard is approved by a fully informed, uncoerced vote of the disinterested stockholders, the business judgment rule applies."
 Plaintiff must have pled facts that alleged it was reasonable conceivable that the stockholder vote was not fully informed, or the vote was coerced.
 Plaintiff alleged Saba's proxy was deficient in four areas: "(i) the reasons why Saba was unable to complete the restatement; (ii) Saba management's financial projections; (iii) Morgan Stanley's financial analyses supporting its fairness opinion and potential conflicts of interest; and (iv) the process leading up to the execution of the Merger Agreement."
-Process leading up to the execution of the Merger Agreement.

-a.
+101 a.
 Saba Management's Financial Projections

 First, Plaintiff alleged material information was omitted from the financial projections prepared by Saba's management, pointing to Saba's omission of management projections for 2020-2024.
 The Court rejected Plaintiff's contention, noting that "...the omission from a proxy statement of projections prepared by a financial advisor for a sales process rarely will give rise to an actionable disclosure claim."
-98
+102

-^{96 125} A.3d 304, 309 (Del.
+^{100 125} A.3d 304, 309 (Del.
 2015).

-97In re Saba Software, Inc. Stockholder Litig., No. CV 10697-VCS, 2017 WL 1201108, at 8 (Del.
+101 In re Saba Software, Inc. Stockholder Litig., No. CV 10697-VCS, 2017 WL 1201108, at 8 (Del.
 Ch.
 Mar.
 31, 2017), as revised (Apr.
 11, 2017).